Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 - we do not want to be responsible for managing forgotten passwords and password resets for our users

-- we want our identity solution to be conform to OpenID Connect and OAuth 2.0
+- we want our identity solution to conform to OpenID Connect and OAuth 2.0

 Identity is a broad topic, and getting it right is important.
 If you